Having tests for sarcomas

 At the hospital

-If you're diagnosed with a sarcoma and not already seeing a specialist, you will be referred to one.
+If you're diagnosed with a sarcoma and you're not already seeing a specialist, you will be referred to one.
 You'll probably see a lot of doctors, nurses and other staff.

 Your hospital doctor will examine you and arrange for some of the following tests: